 It is our professional opinion that such a philosophy of operation currently in practice represents a long-term strategy in which short-term losses requiring financial support from the General Fund are likely.
-Such is evidenced in the recent results for the Golf Department highlighted below which have been dismal.
+Such is evidenced in the recent results for the Golf Department highlighted below which have been dismissal.

 What is shocking is that the net losses for 2012 and 2013 are "overstated" by an estimated \$250,000.
-Cart expenses have not yet been paid for 2012 and for 2013; thus, it is likely to be expensed in 2014 due to the fact the cart vendor has not been able to submit the associated paperwork properly to trigger payment.
+Cart expense for 2012 and for 2013 - neither bill has been paid; thus, it is likely to be expenses in 2014 due to the fact the cart vendor hasn't been able to submit the associated paperwork properly to trigger payment.
+Go figure.

 Are these the accurate numbers?
-While there are perhaps, "fairly stated in all significant and material respects", there are valid concerns that the revenue reported through the Active Network POS does not reconcile to the Compass Accounting System as shown here for 2013 for Gross National.
+While there are perhaps "fairly stated in all significant and material respects, there are valid concerns that the revenue reported through the Active Network POS doesn't reconcile to the Compass Park Board Central Accounting System as shown here for 2013 for Gross National.

-Category ActiveNet Compass

-(Course POS) (Accounting System)
+Category ActiveNet (Course POS) Compass (Park Board Central Accounting System)

 Revenue: Golf Revenue 1,119,295 \$979,000

 Operating Expenses 1,023,000 \$1,023,000

 Net Income \$96,295 (\$43,000)

-Note: It was beyond the scope of this report to review, reconcile, account and audit the books and records of the golf courses or the Minneapolis Park and Recreation Board.
-We accepted the number provided as "fairly stated" though we were informed the account variances date back to 2011.
+Note: It was beyond the scope of this report to review, reconcile, account and audit the books and records of the golf courses or the Minneapolis Park Board.
+We accepted the number provided as "fairly stated."